skwasjer/Rebus.ServiceProvider.Named/README.md

 | `IBus`        | Rebus' own bus interface                                                 | Yes                | No*                         |
 | `ITypedBus<>` | Can be used to inject a specific bus instance by using a marker type | Yes                | Yes                        |

-> \* This library changes the way the `IBus` type can be resolved from the dependency injection container (it does not change the functional implementation however).
+> \* :warning: This library changes the way the `IBus` type can be resolved from the dependency injection container (it does not change the functional implementation however).
 See below for more information why it can no longer be used outside of message context.

-### `INamedBusFactory`
+### Resolving a named `IBus` instance with `INamedBusFactory`

-With multiple buses one obvious problem is that is no longer possible to request a specific instance of `IBus` or `IBusStarter`, at least, not outside of the scope of a Rebus handler (more on this later).
+With multiple buses one obvious problem is that is no longer possible to request a specific instance of `IBus` or `IBusStarter` because the dependency injection container no longer knows 'which' instance to inject.

-To solve that problem, this library adds a few new registration extensions, similar to `.AddRebus()`:
+To solve that problem, this library adds a few new registration extensions similar to `.AddRebus()`, and a factory to get the instance:

 ```csharp
 public class Startup